rajusharma/Raft/README.md

     - isLeader() bool
     - Quit()
     - Start()
+    - Reset() //for reseting the server to follower

 Now after making raft nodes we can close and again start the server using Quit() and Start() functions.
+Reset the node to follower by Reset() function
 By giving delay between start and close we can see who is leader after each close and start using isLeader() fucntion.

+raft_test.go is a sample test file which is documented.

 The code is documented for more details.